 A person feels happy when he drinks alcohol because of the endorphins released in the brain.
 The brain recognizes the release of endorphins as a pleasant experience, and thus subtly urges the person to drink more alcohol whenever he feels depressed.

-So on one level alcohol does cause you to feel a little less sad or depressed.
+So on one level, alcohol does cause one to feel a little less sad or depressed.
 And because drinking results in feelings of pleasure, people tend to take refuge in it the next time they feel down in the dumps.

 - As the person continues to drink, more endorphins are released, creating more intense feelings of pleasure.

 - The brain is thus “conditioned” to recognize alcohol as being pleasant.

 - The person starts to drink more frequently to experience more pleasure.

 - He or she begins to rely on alcohol to relax and feel happy.